hannamunoz/README-generator/README.md

 ---------------

 ## *Description*
-This project allows you to create a polished README by using the terminal to answer a few questions.
+This project allows you to easily create a README file by using the terminal.

 ---------------